-History of Inn on Church
+HISTORY of Inn on Church

-- Historic Downtown Hendersonville Hotel & Inn
+- Historic Downtown Hendersonville Hotel & Landmark

 Downtown Hendersonville and the village of Flat Rock have been a destination retreat for well over 100 years for those desiring the cooler and less humid climate of the Blue Ridge Mountains.
 The area has become a four season’s destination with a lively downtown and year round festivals and events.

 The Inn on Church is Hendersonville NC’s only downtown hotel, located just one block off historic Main Street.
 With 21 individually decorated rooms

 The property has been a lodging facility since its inception.

-The former Aloah Hotel, called the Hendersonville Inn since the 1930s, is a large, three-story, relatively severely designed brick hotel on a corner lot at 201 Third Avenue West, just west of downtown Hendersonville.
-The only stylistic elements are the modest Classical Revival porch and entrance.
+wrap-around and is original to the building.
 The rectangular building, with shallow T projections on the east and west sides, has a flat roof, overhanging boxed and molded eaves, and an ample one-story frame porch extending around three sides of the building.
 Porch entrances face Third Street and Church Street.
 The northernmost bay of the east side porch is enclosed as a sunroom.
 Six-over-six pane windows occurring singly or in pairs or triplets, generously illuminate the building.
 The main entrance, facing Third Avenue, is a single beveled glass door with four pane beveled sidelights.
 The building rests on a low stone foundation, and a low rough quarried stone retaining wall outlines the narrow grassy lawn on the two street sides.
 The hipped roof porch is supported by paired square posts, occurring in triplets at the corners, with a plain wooden balustrade.
 The hotel is remarkably unaltered on the exterior.
-The only obvious change is the metal awnings which shelter the south side of the porch, probably replacements for earlier canvas awnings.
+The only obvious change was the metal awnings which shelter the south side of the porch, probably replacements for earlier canvas awnings.
 They have since been removed and the canvas awnings are added back.

 Originally, this section of Hendersonville was filled with other hotels catering to the tourism boom: most notably the Hodgewell Hotel, which was at the corner of 4th Avenue West and Church Street, a block north of the Aloah Hotel; and the Kentucky Home at the northeast corner of Washington and 4th Streets, a block northeast of the Aloah Hotel.
 Both of these structures have been demolished.
 Aside from its historical associations, the Aloah Hotel is also notable for its continuous use as a hotel.

-At this time, Mr. W. H. Britt bought it for $25.00 from the Green River Manufacturing Company (Henderson County Deed Book 203, p.
+At this time, Mr. W. H. Britt bought it from the Green River Manufacturing Company (Henderson County Deed Book 203, p.
 134).
 Once again, it experienced a change of identity, becoming the Hendersonville Inn.
 In 1943, the hotel was sold to Ira E. Johnson (Henderson County Deed Book 249, p.
 305).
 Finally, in 1985, I. E. Johnson deeded the property to his son, E. Leland Johnson.
 It is the only existing hotel of the era in Hendersonville.
 The INN was lovingly renovated in 2000.
 The current property manager, Freddie, was instrumental in all of the renovations and you will probably see him around the inn still working on keeping the vintage charm alive.
 The current owners and innkeepers